Jetsetter/jetsetter.github.io/_posts/2017-03-21-duplicate-image-detection.md

 Difference hash (dHash)
 -----------------------

 We use a perceptual image hash called dHash ("difference hash"), which was [developed by Neal Krawetz](http://www.hackerfactor.com/blog/?/archives/529-Kind-of-Like-That.html) in his work on photo forensics.
-It's a very simple but surprisingly effective algorithm that involves the following steps:
+It's a very simple but surprisingly effective algorithm that involves the following steps (to produce a 128-bit hash value):

 * Convert the image to grayscale
 * Downsize to a 9x9 square of gray values (or 17x17 for a larger, 512-bit hash)
-* Calculate the "row" difference hash: for each row, move from left to right, and output a 1 bit if the next gray value is greater than or equal to the previous one, or a 0 bit if it's less than (each 9-pixel row produces 8 bits of output)
+* Calculate the "row hash": for each row, move from left to right, and output a 1 bit if the next gray value is greater than or equal to the previous one, or a 0 bit if it's less (each 9-pixel row produces 8 bits of output)
-* Calculate the "column" difference hash: same as above, but for each column, moving top to bottom
+* Calculate the "column hash": same as above, but for each column, move top to bottom
-* Concatenate the two bit values together to get the final 128-bit hash
+* Concatenate the two 64-bit values together to get the final 128-bit hash

 dHash is great because it's fairly accurate, and very simple to understand and implement.
 It's also fast to calculate (Python is not very fast at bit twiddling, but all the hard work of converting to grayscale and downsizing is done by a C library: [ImageMagick+wand](http://docs.wand-py.org/en/latest/) or [PIL](https://pillow.readthedocs.io/en/4.0.x/)).

 Here's what this process looks like visually.
-An original image:
+Starting with the original image:

 ![Diver - original image](/public/img/dupes-diver-large.jpg)

-Grayscale and down-sized to 9x9 (but then magnified 60x for viewing):
+Grayscale and down-sized to 9x9 (but then magnified for viewing):

 ![Diver - grayscale and down-sized](/public/img/dupes-diver-gray-square.png)